geissdoerfer/shepherd/README.md

 The following instructions describe how to install the *shepherd* software on a group of *shepherd* nodes connected to an Ethernet network.
 We assume that you know the IP address of each node and that your local machine is connected to the same network.

-If you haven't done it already, clone this repository to your machine:
+If you haven't done it already, clone this repository to your local machine:

 ```
 git clone https://github.com/geissdoerfer/shepherd.git
 ```

 Next, install the tools used for installing and controlling the *shepherd* nodes.
-The tools are hosted on `PyPI` and require Python verions `>=3.6`.
+The tools are hosted on `PyPI` and require Python version `>=3.6`.
 Use your Python dependency manager to install the following two tools.
 For example, using `pip`: